Melia - Neem Tree: Planting and Growing

 Anecdotes

-- Bead Tree: In Turkey and other regions, the Neem Tree is nicknamed the “Bead Tree” because its hard, smooth seeds have traditionally been used to make rosaries.
+• Bead Tree: In Turkey and other regions, the Neem Tree is nicknamed the “Bead Tree” because its hard, smooth seeds have traditionally been used to make rosaries.

-- Music and Medicine: In some cultures, the wood of the Neem Tree is used to make musical instruments, while in others, it is valued for its medicinal properties.
-Its leaves, fruits and bark have been used in traditional medicine (in China and Australia) to treat various ailments.
+• Music and Medicine: In some cultures, the wood of the Neem Tree is used to make musical instruments, while in others, it is valued for its medicinal properties.
+Its leaves, fruits, and bark have been used in traditional medicine (in China and Australia) to treat various ailments.

-- Symbol of Resilience: The Neem Tree is often planted in urban areas for its ability to withstand pollution.
+• Symbol of Resilience: The Neem Tree is often planted in urban areas for its ability to withstand pollution.
 Its endurance in harsh conditions makes it a symbol of resilience and a popular choice for urban landscaping.

 Frequently asked questions

-Is the Neem Tree suitable for all types of gardens, and can it be grown in a pot?
+• Is the Neem tree suitable for all types of gardens, and can it be grown in a pot?

 Its pruning, which can reach 10 to 15 metres in height, makes it an ideal choice for large gardens or public spaces where it can thrive without constraints.
 However, its pruning and extensive root system make it less suitable for small gardens or confined spaces.

 As for container cultivation, although technically possible, it presents challenges.
 The Neem tree needs space for its roots to develop, and a pot would limit its growth.
 Moreover, a potted tree requires more regular maintenance, particularly in terms of watering and nutrition.
-If you wish to grow a Neem tree in a pot, it is best to choose a young specimen and provide a large container, while being aware that its growth will be limited and it will likely never reach its maximum size.
+If you wish to grow a Neem tree in a pot, it is advisable to choose a young specimen and provide a large container, while being aware that its growth will be limited and it will likely never reach its maximum size.

 If you have children or pets, it is crucial to supervise them around the tree to prevent them from consuming the fruits or seeds.
 Explain to children that the fruits are not edible and can be dangerous.

 The lifespan of a Neem tree can be quite long, often several decades, and in some cases, it can live up to a century or more, especially when planted in ideal conditions and given proper care.
-The evolution of this tree through the seasons is also noteworthy.
+The evolution of this tree through the seasons is also remarkable.

 In spring, the Neem tree enters a period of active growth.
 This is when its distinctive flowers, typically lilac or purple in colour, appear, forming fragrant clusters that attract various pollinators.